October 24, 2024

 • Open flue.
 Depending on the home layout, an open plan fireplace that joins two spaces can recall a more rustic style décor.
 Clad the surrounds with stone effect tiles for an authentic country feel.

 • Media wall with fireplace.
-The flat screen in the living room is often combined with the chimney breast.
+People often combine the flat screen in the living room with the chimney breast.
 This arrangement is most suitable for gas or ethanol fires for protection of the electronics.
 Place the TV screen at eye level when standing and add an adjustable mounting angle.

 Finish: Matt

-• Modern sheer fireplace.
-Adapt the modern traditional fireplace configuration with a decorative tile.
+• The clean look contemporary fireplace.
+Think plain and simple with a sheer chimney breast.
 By removing the mantelpiece, the breast becomes more of a feature.

-The fireplace tile surround and fireplace floor tiles, like any other aspect of home décor, let you put a personal stamp on your home.
+The fireplace tile surround combines well with floor tiles, like any other aspect of design, you can put your own a personal stamp on living room decor.
 There is a rich tradition of fireplace tiles in the UK, and today there are more choices than ever before.
 Whatever style you’re going for, these floor and wall tiles can provide plenty of character to a living room.
-The approaches described below will produce radically different decorative effects.
+The following inspirational ideas can transform the entire living room, adding character to a dull interior.
+Or add a focal point to help organise the room layout.

 Fireplace Tile Ideas

-The following ideas are a great starting point for matching your home décor with different style fireplace tiles.
+The traditional fireplace tiles in UK homes had a lustre that reflected the light in richly decorative motifs.
+Nowadays tiles for fireplace surrounds can be matt or gloss, large format or small mosaics, plain or embellished.
+The choice of tiles will depend on your personal preference and the style you want to create.
+The following ideas are a great starting point for matching your home decor with different styles of fireplace tiles.
 These options provide the wow factor and satisfy building regulations as well as making maintenance easy-peasy.
-Don’t forget that the chimney breast can set the tone for an entire living room décor.
+Don’t forget that the chimney breast can set the tone for an entire living room decor.

 Although a certain minimum area is required, even average-sized chimney breasts, entirely clad in tiles, work well.
 The larger format has a more continuous effect and appears monolithic.
-Choose a neutral-coloured tile that complements the room’s architecture.
+Choose a neutral-coloured tile that highlights the living room furniture and other accessories.

 The naked flame appeals to something deeply rooted within our DNA.
 Like fire, wood is another material that ignites our imagination.
 The timber effect tile fireplace surround features the colour and texture of wood to frame the hearth.
 Even when not in use, the timber effect gives warmth and radiance to the fireplace.